dccxix/coine.rs/Pages/Gavin_Andresen.md

 ## Quotes

-> Bitcoin is designed to bring us back to a decentralized currency of the people.
+> Bitcoin is designed to bring us back to a decentralized currency of the people.[7]

-> This is like better gold than gold.
+> This is like better gold than gold.[8]

-> My vision is really to give people more control over their money in the financial world.
+> My vision is really to give people more control over their money in the financial world.[9]

 ## Further Reading and Useful Links